-This once-a-decade population count is used as the basis for distributing more than $800 billion in federal funds annually to states, boroughs, and communities to support resources such as schools, hospitals, roads, fire departments, public services to children, veterans, seniors, families, and many more.
+This once-a-decade population count is used as the basis for distributing more than $800 billion in federal funds annually to states, boroughs, and communities to support resources such as schools, hospitals, roads, fire departments, public services, and much more.
 As the country’s largest and least densely populated state, Alaska has one of the hardest populations to count.
 But an accurate count is vital; an undercount of Alaskans means our state fails to receive its fair share of federal resources.

 Did you know?